DataDog/otel-profiling-agent/README.md

 DD_EXPERIMENTAL_LOCAL_SYMBOL_UPLOAD=true # optional, defaults to false
 ```

-Then, you can run the agent with the following command:
+Then, you can run the profiler with the following command:

 ```
 docker-compose up
 ```

-The agent will submit profiling data to the Datadog Agent using the value of OTEL_PROFILING_AGENT_SERVICE as the service name.
+The profiler will submit profiling data to the Datadog Agent using the value of OTEL_PROFILING_AGENT_SERVICE as the service name.

 The contents of the original upstream README are below.